 In 1999, as the number of asylum applications reached record levels and integration in Austria became more difficult, asylum seekers tended to leave again in larger numbers, in particular to other countries in Europe and the USA.
 This behaviour came to a halt as asylum seekers could increasingly remain in Austria, often on humanitarian grounds.
-In 2006, however, we see the beginnings of an increased outflow of refugees as it is becoming increasingly difficult for asylum seekers to find work and their chances for settlement on humanitarian grounds are deteriorating.
+In 2006, however, we see the beginnings of an increased outflow of refugees as it became increasingly difficult for asylum seekers to find work and their chances for settlement on humanitarian grounds were deteriorating.
 By 2009, 8,000 refugees left Austria via the rest of the world, with the help of IOM, more than double the number of 2006.
 Since then the outflow slowed down again to a low of 2,600 in 2012.
-Since then assisted outflows are on the rise again, largely of persons who see no chance for receiving a refugee status granted.
+After that, assisted outflows increased again, largely of persons who saw no chance for receiving a refugee status granted.
 In this context it has to be taken into account that not all outflows are registered, but only those which are the result of processing through IOM (International Organisation of Migration).
 (Figure 9 and 10, also Table 8)

-Table 8: Outflow of refugees1 via Austria 1972-2016
+Table 8: Outflow of refugees1 via Austria 1972-2017